kxtara/ariels-beauty/README.md

 ## Acknowledgments

-I would like to give credit to [cupcakesandcashmere](https://cupcakesandcashmere.com/page/about) for inspiring me through their About page.
+- I would like to give credit to [cupcakesandcashmere](https://cupcakesandcashmere.com/page/about) for inspiring me through their About page.

+- PedroTech's youtube video [Firebase React Course For Beginners](https://www.youtube.com/watch?v=2hR-uWjBAgw),was instrumental in helping me grasp the fundamentals of Firebase.
+Subsequently, I conducted further research and implemented my own solutions to achieve my desired output.